CameronScarpati/student-activity-tracker/tracker-api.md

 Request Body: `{"assignmentType" : String, "expectedTime" : Integer, "dueDate" : DateTimeField, "gradePercentage" : Decimal}`

-Errors: 404 (if semester id wasn't found), 404 (if class id wasn't found)
+Errors: 404 (if semester id wasn't found), 404 (if class id wasn't found), 500 (if class is not in that semester or semester does not contain that class)

 Response: assignment id (Integer)